Skip to main content

 On the right side, the content of the selected task is displayed.
 The heading displays general attributes of the task: the name, path inside the project, status, and deadline.

-The Files list shows the list of versions published in this task sorted by the publication date in the descending order.
+Under the heading you can see the list of versions published in this task sorted by the publication date in the descending order.

 The following icons are used to highlight the list items: